 Colonel Bogey’s TM Statistics

-Over the course of a season, it is likely that only about 20% of the time does the player with the most birdies and better (the Gross Negative Score, GNS) win.
+Over the course of a season, it is likely that less than half the time the winner would be the player with the most birdies and better (the Gross Negative Score, (GNS)).
 So who does win?
-Most of the time it is the player who makes the fewest mistakes over 72 holes that is the player with the fewest bogeys and worse (the Gross Positive Score, GPS which will be discussed more fully in a future blog).
+Most of the time it is the player who makes the fewest mistakes over 72 holes that is the player with the fewest bogeys and worse (the Gross Positive Score, (GPS)).

 And what is possibly the least important statistic?
 Most likely it is driving distance.